-As of June 2012, our corpus contains 41,790 English messages and 30,020 Chinese messages.
-In total, 150 contributors contributed English SMS and on average, each individual submitted 278.6 messages.
-In comparison, the total number of Chinese contributors is 536, with an average contribution rate 56.0 messages per person.
+As of October 2011, our corpus contains 28,724 English messages and 29,100 Chinese messages.
+In total, 116 contributors contributed English SMS and on average, each individual submitted 247.6 messages.
+In comparison, the total number of Chinese contributors is 515, with an average contribution rate 56.5 messages per person.
 Detailed histograms showing the number of messages contributed per contributor are given in Figure 2.
 Similar to the previous project, both histograms show a peak at the very left side, meaning that only a small proportion of people contributed the bulk of the messages - "the short head".
-Specifically, 60.0% of English contributors submitted less than 30 messages.
-This figure is 76.3% for Chinese contributors, which explains why the per-contributor Chinese SMS figure is much less than its English counterpart.
+Specifically, 54.3% of English contributors submitted less than 30 messages.
+This figure is 75.7% for Chinese contributors, which explains why the per contributor Chinese SMS figure is much less than its English counterpart.

 The cause of this difference is related to our collection methods.
-As discussed previously, due to its simplicity, Web-based Transcription is an effective way to obtain mass participation but makes it difficult to collect large amounts of SMS from a single contributor, while both the SMS Export and SMS Upload methods have the opposite characteristics.
+As discussed previously, due to its simplicity, Web-based Transcription is an effective way to obtain mass participation but makes it difficult to collect large amounts of SMS from a single contributor, while both the SMS Export and SMS Upload methods have the opposite characteristic.
 We fixed the number of SMS per submission in our Web-based Transcription method to 2 or 5 English messages, and 10 or 20 Chinese messages.
 A small number was used in the initial experiment for exploring a good ratio between monetary reward and workload (number of messages).
 Using MTurk, we published two batches of tasks to recruit 40 workers to follow our Web-based Transcription to collect English SMS.
-Unfortunately, due to the resulting high level of cheating and effort expended in verification for English messages, we felt the utility of this method was not tenable, so we stopped using this collection method for English SMS.
-In contrast, Web-based Transcription was much more effective in Zhubajie, perhaps due to the unavailability of sources to cheat on the task.
-Up to now, we have retained the use of Web-based Transcription in Zhubajie for the resulting high-quality SMS.
+Unfortunately, due to the resulting high level of cheating and effort expended in verification, we felt the utility of this method was not tenable, so we stopped using this collection method for English SMS.
+In contrast, the Web-based Transcription was much more effective in Zhubajie, perhaps due to the unavailability of sources to cheat on the task.
+Up to now, we have retained the use of

+Web-based Transcription in Zhubajie for the resulting high-quality SMS.
 This leads to the ascribed difference in demographics in recruiting more Chinese contributors with a resulting smaller per capita figure.

 Table 3 demonstrates the number of messages collected by each of our methods.
-We see that 97.9% (40,896) of English messages and 46.1% (13,847) of Chinese messages were collected by SMS Export and SMS Upload methods, which are free of typos and contain metadata (ownerships of sender and receiver, and the timestamp of when it was sent).
-Table 4 then shows the number of SMS and contributors per source.
-For the English SMS, 27.0% (11,274) were from workers in MTurk, 67.5% (28,227) were from local contributors, 1.6% (650) were from workers in ShortTask and the remaining 3.9% (1639) were from the Internet community.
-For the Chinese SMS, workers from Zhubajie contributed 80.6% (24,209) of the SMS, local and Internet contributors submitted 11.7% (3,524) and 7.4% (2,232), respectively.
+We see that 98.3% (28,244) of English messages and 45.9% (13,347) of Chinese messages were collected by SMS Export and SMS Upload methods, which are free of typos and contain metadata (ownerships of sender and receiver, and the timestamp of when it was sent).
+Table 4 then shows the number of SMS and contributors per source: for the English SMS 39.3% (11,275) were from workers in MTurk, 58.1% (16,701) were from local contributors, 1.0% (280) were from workers in ShortTask and the remaining 1.6% (468) were from the Internet community.
+For the Chinese SMS, workers from Zhubajie contributed 81.7% (23,789) of the SMS, local and Internet contributors submitted 12.2% (3,544) and 5.9% (1,712), respectively.
 Currently, only 55 Chinese SMS were contributed by users from MTurk, about 0.2%.